 For over 80 years, this finding has stood the test of time.
 While research has shown that students who engage in mass practice (lots of practice all at once) might do better on an assessment that takes place tomorrow, students who engage in repeated practice over a period of time retain more skills long-term (Bloom & Shuell, 1981; Rea & Modigliani, 1985).

-And how long does research say you should spend reviewing?
+And how long does the research say you should spend reviewing?

-This means practice needs to be focused so that during those minutes of discussion, you can dive deep – breaking down the word problem and discussing methods to solve.
+This means practice needs to be focused so that during those minutes of discussion, you can dive deep – breaking down the word problem and discussing methods to solve it.

 Less is actually more as long as you plan to practice regularly.
-While students may need a great deal of practice to master word problems, ideally this practice should be provided in short, regular intervals with no more than 8-10 minutes spent in whole group discussion.
+While students who struggle with word problems may need a great deal of practice to master word problems, ideally, this practice should be provided in short, regular intervals with no more than 8-10 minutes spent in whole group discussion.

 Here are a few simple steps to apply these findings to your math classroom: